Darknessflowers/100-days-of-code/goals.md

 * [ ] Day 30

 ## Frontend Mentor
-Get through all of the newbie/junior/beginner/intermediate challenges that use Javascript
+Get through all of the newbie/junior/beginner/intermediate challenges that use Javascript.
+1. Article preview component (Newbie)
+1. Coding bootcamp testimonials slider (newbie)